Use the mobile wallet app

 Download from the store

 Setting up a PIN

-Set up a 6-digit PIN to being, this will be used to unlock the wallet.
-When you close the app or after a certain period of inactivity, the wallet will lock itself to keep your Credentials safe.
+Set up a 6-digit PIN to begin, this will be used to unlock the wallet.
+When you close the app or after a certain period of inactivity the wallet will log the user out and prompt you to log back in to keep your Credentials safe.
 You can unlock your app at any time by typing in the PIN.

 Using biometric authentication

 If your device has fingerprint or facial recognition, you will have the option to use biometrics as the unlocking mechanism.